davidtheclark/react-aria-menubutton/README.md

 The project started as an effort to build a React component that follows every detail of [the WAI-ARIA Menu Button Design Pattern](http://www.w3.org/TR/wai-aria-practices/#menubutton) for **maximum accessibility**.

-Just hiding and showing a menu is easy; but the required **keyboard interactions** are kind of tricky, and the required **ARIA attributes** are easy to forget.
+Just hiding and showing a menu is easy; but the required **keyboard interactions** are kind of tricky, the required **ARIA attributes** are easy to forget, and some other aspects of opening and closing the menu based on behaviors and managing focus are unpleasant.
 So I decided to try to abstract the component enough that it would be **worth sharing with others**.

 Follow [the link](http://www.w3.org/TR/wai-aria-practices/#menubutton) and read about the keyboard interactions and ARIA attributes.
 [The demo](http://davidtheclark.github.io/react-aria-menubutton/demo/) also lists all of the interactions that are built in.